zpkg/blend-go-sdk/README.md

 # Version Management

-Generally we follow semantic versioning.
+We follow calendar versioning.
 What that means in practice:

-> [major].[minor].[patch]
+> [major].[year][month][day].[patch]

 Major version changes are changes that break backwards-compatibility.
 A breaking change is defined as a change that would cause code written against the current major version having a build failure of any type.
 That's even for a trivial find and replace.
 Once you merge a new api or name for an object after CR, that's it.
 Major changes are rolled up into a release, at most, once-per-year.

 Minor version changes are additions to exported types, values, or functions that don't cause break backwards compatibility.
 These types of changes are rolled into a new minor version at an approximate monthly cadence.

-Patch versions are bugfixes and improvements made without changing the current set of exports.
-They can be cut at any time.
+Patch versions is the used to distinguish different versions from the same calendar day.

 The current version is stored in the `VERSION` file at the root of the package.

-Currently we support 2 major version branches of the go-sdk.
+Currently we support 1 major version branches of the go-sdk.

-- v1.0 is scheduled for deprecation/end-of-support in Q4 2019
-- v2.0 is the current version and will be supported until at least May 2021

-Another version v3.0 is in development as the master branch and will likely be released in late Q2/early Q3 2019.
+- v1.xxxxxxxx.x

+All other major versions are deprecated.
+The previous semver scheme is deprecated.

 ## Version Release Cycle

-Our version release cycle has changed.
-Following v3.0's release later this year, we will not be releasing more than 1 major version in any calendar year, and major versions will recieve at least 2 years of support before being deprecated.
+We will not be releasing more than 1 major version in any calendar year, and major versions will recieve at least 2 years of support before being deprecated.

-## To increment the local version

-Patch:
-> make increment-patch

-Minor:
-> make increment-minor

-Major:
-> make increment-major

 # Bugs and Feature Requests